muggy8/improbable/from-me-to-me/a9bIQF8s.md

 As I fully made my way out of the glass box, Phanna began speaking once more.

-"I really wanted to help you way back durig the exam.
+"I really wanted to help you way back during the exam.
 But it turned into this twisted situation."

 Phanna seemed so sincere in the way he spoke it took me by surprise.